OfficeDev/microsoft-teams-tunnelrelay/AdvancedTopics.md

 6. Start Tunnel Relay and Startup Screen will appear.
 Click on __Import Settings__ option at the bottom of the page as shown below.
 ![Import Settings](ImportSettings.png)
 7. Tunnel Relay will establish connection to the Service Bus.

+**NOTE:** Exported settings have Service bus shared access key in plain text so make sure to discard the file once you are done using it.